John 21

 [21] Peter, therefore, seeing him says to Jesus, Lord, and what about he?

-Comments John 21:21 It is not only Peter alone that wants to know the end of this disciple; however, about the disciple that Jesus loved, as mentioned in the Holy Bible, no one has to know what will be with him; only remember that this disciple has been loved by the beloved Son of God and also he has dedicated his life in following the beloved Son of God and also the beloved Son of God has given him the work to do as well.
+Comments John 21:21 It is not only Peter alone who wants to know the end of this disciple.
+However, about the disciple whom the Lord Jesus loved, as mentioned in the Holy Bible, no one needs to know what will happen to him.
+Only remember that the beloved Son of God has loved this disciple, and also this disciple has dedicated his life to following the beloved Son of God, and also the beloved Son of God has given him the work to do as well.

 [22] Jesus says to him, If I desire that he remains until I come, what [is it] to you?
 You Follow Me!

 Comments John 21:22 The beloved Son of God also wants to remind Peter to do his own duty and not worry concerning someone else’s duty.
-This disciple will remain as long as the Lord wants him and do the work the Lord has for him, and whatever work the Lord gives him, nobody needs to be concerned, and Peter himself should not worry as well.
-All the apostles need to be separated out for the work; if all would stay in a group, the work will not be done; however, some may face difficult situations, some may succeed and do big things, and some also will do the work in unknown places; therefore, for each, the Lord has a place to do work, and that disciple will be in the right place and spreading the Gospel among people.
+This disciple will remain as long as the Lord wants him and do the work the Lord has for him; and whatever work the Lord gives him, nobody needs to be concerned, and Peter himself should not worry as well.
+All the apostles needed to be separated out for the work; if all were to stay in a group, the work would not be done.
+However, some may face difficult situations, while others may succeed and achieve great things, and still, some will work in unknown places.
+Therefore, for each, the Lord has a place to do work, and that disciple will be in the right place and spreading the Gospel among people.

 [23] This saying, therefore, went out among the brethren, that that disciple does not die, however, Jesus did not say to him, that he does not die; but, If I desire that he remains until I come, what [is it] to you?

-This verse shows all humans that people do not take the Word of the Lord as it is written but try to interpret what the Word should mean before understanding it.
-The disciple also had the same problem as normal people; what the beloved Son has said, they also tried to interpret beyond what it is written, and here has been told clearly, do not take what you understand but only what has been told.
+This verse shows all humans that people do not take the Word of the Lord as it is written, but try to interpret what the Word should mean before understanding it.
+The disciple also had the same problem as normal people.
+What the beloved Son has said, they also tried to interpret beyond what is written, and here it has been told clearly: do not take what you think, but only what has been told you and given by the Holy Spirit.

 [24] This is the disciple bearing witness concerning these things, and wrote these things, and we know that his testimony is true.

-Comments John 21:24 Notice that John accepts himself as a witness about the things about the Lord, and when the witness has testified, let the reader pay attention; if he did not see it true, he would not put them down as well; what the beloved Son has said, and the Holy Spirit dictated to him, he has put down, and not what others understood.
+Comments John 21:24 Notice that John accepts himself as a witness about the things regarding the Lord Jesus, and when the witness has testified, let the readers pay attention.
+If he did not see it as true, he would not put them down as well; what the beloved Son has said, and what the Holy Spirit dictated to him, he has put down, and not what others understood.

 [25] And there are also many other things that Jesus did, which, if they should be written every one, I suppose not even the world itself will have space for the books to be written.

-Comments John 21:25 As the verse itself has told all true believers, the beloved Son of God has spent many years on earth and has passed through all suffering of life as all humans do, but He never commits any sin, neither by speaking, thinking or by the heart.
-The beloved Son of God has taken all challenges of life, as all humans face, but He never sinned at all; therefore, there is only one human on this earth that never sinned, and that human is the beloved Son of God, and now the beloved Son of God has taken His human form to heaven and is sitting at the right hand of the Father in human form; only one human body will be left, and it is Him alone.
+Comments John 21:25 As the verse itself has told all true believers, the beloved Son of God has spent many years on earth and has passed through all the sufferings of life as all humans do, but He never commits any sin, neither by speaking, thinking, nor by the heart.
+The beloved Son of God has taken all the challenges of life that all humans face, but He never sinned at all.
+Therefore, there is only one human on this earth that never sinned, and that human is the beloved Son of God; and now the beloved Son of God has taken His human form to heaven and is sitting at the right hand of the Father in human form; only one human body will be left, and that one is Him alone.

 Q: Why did the Holy Spirit use three Gospel writers, Matthew, Mark, and Luke, to give many similar events when the Gospel of John says that the Lord did many other miracles?
-A: Think humanly as well; if the Lord gives only one writer for the Gospel, the people will come against the Holy Bible more because they will think that the Gospel story comes only from one opinion; however, when the Lord used more than one to make the story match, one Holy Spirit tells more than one person at a different time the same story.
+A: Think humanly as well: if the Lord gives only one writer for the Gospel, the people will come against the Holy Bible more because they will think that the Gospel story comes only from one opinion.
+However, when the Lord uses more than one writer to make the story match, then One Person, the Holy Spirit, tells the same story to more than one writer at a different time and in a different place.